eliamue/foundations-prep-april-2021/03-js-and-testing/notes/control-flow.md

 * `while`

 ## Together

-Write fizzbuzz.
-Loop through numbers 1 through 15.
-If a number is less than 10, log 'fizz'.
-If a number is greater than or equal to 10, log 'buzz'.
+**Even/odd Logging**

+Loop through numbers 1 through 15:
+- If a number is odd, log 'odd'.
+- If a number is even, log 'even'.

-### On Demand
+### On Demand Unit of Work

 * `function`

 ## Together

-Abstract fizzbuzz into a function that accepts an argument.
+Abstract even/odd into a function with a parameter that tells it how high to count.

 ## Debugging